The Hydrogen (and Deuterium) Emission Spectrum

 So although the hydrogen (or deuterium) spectrum is a little more complicated than expected because of these different series through the UV, visible and IR, the spectra are still well explained and very well understood.

-So why does emission spectrum recorded at the top of this post look so different?
+So why does the emission spectrum recorded at the top of this post look so different?
 Why do we so many other lines?

 The reason is that our gas sample is not mono-atomic!
-In the above background discussion we have only been referring to atomic hydrogen.
+In the above discussion we have only been referring to atomic hydrogen.
 Hydrogen gas exists as diatomic molecules, H2, which are continually vibrating and rotating.
 As mentioned in other posts, the spectra produced by diatomic molecules have vibrational structure corresponding to energy transitions between different vibrational energy levels.
 And at higher resolution still, each vibrational band will exhibit rotational structure.

 So when we pass a high voltage (several thousand volts) through the sample tube, an appreciable fraction of H2 molecules dissociate into atoms and are also ionized.
 The resulting gas sample (or plasma) consists of a mixture of hydrogen atoms in various excited energy states but also H2 molecules in different vibrational and rotational energy states as well.
 This is the reason the spectrum appears much more complex than expected, especially at high resolution.